Calculating the approximate value of a function

-In this demonstration we will look at the possibilities of calculating approximate values of a function using Engee and study the basic blocks used to solve this problem.
+In this demonstration, we will look at the possibilities of calculating approximate values of a function using Engee and examine the basic blocks used to solve this problem.

-The Prelookup block calculates the number and fraction of the interval that determines how its input value u relates to a set of reference points.
+The Prelookup block calculates the number and fraction of the interval, which determine how its input value u relates to a set of reference points.

-The Interpolation Using Prelookup block is most effective when the Prelookup block is used.
-The Prelookup block calculates an index and an interval fraction that determine how its input value u relates to the dataset of breakpoints.
-The resulting index and fraction values are fed into the Interpolation Using Prelookup block to interpolate an n-dimensional table.
+The Interpolation Using Prelookup block is most effective when using the Prelookup block.
+The Prelookup block calculates the index and fraction of the interval, which determine how its input value u relates to the data set of breakpoints.
+The resulting index and fraction values are fed into the Interpolation Using Prelookup block for interpolation of an n-dimensional table.
 Both blocks have integrated algorithms.

-The n-D Lookup Table block calculates the approximate value of some function.
-This block and its variants match the input data with a table of output values using interpolation and extrapolation methods.
+The n-D Lookup Table block calculates the approximate value of a function.
+This block and its variants compare input data with a table of output values using interpolation and extrapolation methods.

 The Direct Lookup Table (n-D) block indexes an n-dimensional table to extract a scalar, vector, or two-dimensional matrix.
-The first index of the selection corresponds to the top (or left) input port.
-You can specify the table data as block input data or define the table data in the block dialogue box.
-The number of input ports and the output size depend on the number of table dimensions and the selected output slice.
+The first selection index corresponds to the upper (or left) input port.
+You can specify the table data as input to the block, or define the table data in the block dialog box.
+The number of input ports and the size of the output depend on the number of table sizes and the selected output slice.

-Next, let's consider the model with the application of all the blocks listed above.
+Next, let's look at the model using all the blocks listed above.

-Now let's add initialisation of tables and lookup points for the model.
-Let's start with Direct Lookup Table (n-D) and 2-D Lookup Table blocks, and connect libraries necessary for data processing and visualisation.
+Now let's add initialization of tables and search points for the model.
+Let's start with the Direct Lookup Table (n-D) and 2-D Lookup Table blocks, and connect the libraries necessary for data processing and visualization.

 # Подключение библиотек